amplitude/Amplitude-Python/.github/pull_request_template.md

 <!---
-Thanks for contributing to the Amplitude Java SDK! 🎉
+Thanks for contributing to the Amplitude Python SDK! 🐍

 Please fill out the following sections to help us quickly review your pull request.
 --->